zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Justification means 'causing disease', which means that the disease is justified.
 Eyes The disease is diagnosed.
 Ear is a rude.
 From Nazika Be a justice.
-Be a man of the tongue's disease. from bodiment (14-6) 8 The disease of the head is the disease and should be used where “these diseases” go”) The atemassoe, the sunny of air, the long nations, is a touch of these Will be.
+Be a man of the tongue's disease. from bodiment (14-6) 8 The disease of the head is the disease and should be used where "these diseases" go") The atemassoe, the sunny of air, the long nations, is a touch of these Will be.
 'Micro' is what tells hungry.
 Be hungry Ready.

-[APZ 201.2] (#apz201 .2) {#apz201 .2 .ref .apz} "Will tolerate cold and high temperature”
+[APZ 201.2] (#apz201 .2) {#apz201 .2 .ref .apz} "Will tolerate cold and high temperature"
 Winter is two thingsThe code will be.
 The relics inside become irritably cold.
 Outside termites or hibernation.
 Furnaces are furnaces in two points:
 The interlocking relics are copped or furnated.
 Outer Winter or Furnace